ntoll/uflash/README.rst

 uFlash
 ======

+**THIS MODULE ONLY WORKS WITH PYTHON 3.**

 A utility for flashing the BBC micro:bit with Python scripts and the MicroPython runtime.
+You pronounce the name of this utility "micro-flash". ;-)

-This module provides two services:
+It provides two services:

 1. A library of functions to programatically create a hex file and flash it onto a BBC micro:bit.
 2. A command line utility called `uflash` that will flash Python scripts onto a BBC micro:bit.